alexyingchen/accessguide/content/programmers.md

 ### P8.
 Make all functionality available through the keyboard
 > I love using my keyboard; computer mice were not made for these hands.

-Ensure all the functionality is operable through a keyboard interface without requiring specific timing for keystrokes (except where input is defined by the user’s movement and not just the endpoints).
-To be more advanced, there are no exceptions.
+Ensure that users can complete all tasks using a keyboard interface without requiring specific timing for keystrokes.

 **Disabilities**: physical
 **WCAG number + conformance**: 2.1.1 A, 2.1.3 AAA